opsfolio/docs.opsfolio.com/src/content/docs/opsfolio/faq/faqs.md

 <details class="details">

-<summary class="faq"><h4 style="display: inline; ">Is there an automated alert notification system for compliance deadlines?
-For instance, if we fail to conduct a quarterly or monthly user access review as per our policy, will the system generate an alert?</h4></summary>
+<summary class="faq"><h6>Is there an automated alert notification system for compliance deadlines?
+For instance, if we fail to conduct a quarterly or monthly user access review as per our policy, will the system generate an alert?</h6></summary>

 <p>Yes, in our pipeline, we anticipate the introduction of an automated alert
 notification system for compliance deadlines in the upcoming release.
 This